 Additionally, you’ll also explore the communicative nature of live events, evaluating how the user experience has developed in recent times by taking advantage of high-speed internet, social media and the application of broadcast technologies to extend the live events user experience.
 During this phase of the course you’ll work with a real-world client to implement a live broadcast, creating a partnership with your peers in other disciplines.

 Your future career

 On this live events top up degree there is a core emphasis on developing your employability skills.
-Throughout the course you will be expected to work collaboratively with designers, other content creators, consumers and clients.
-Many of your project briefs will include work on real-world live event projects, ranging from live music, corporate events and installations.
-The diverse nature of the projects offered throughout the course aims to directly mimic industrial working practices, enabling you to further develop skills and qualities necessary for sustained employment in the live events industry.
+Throughout the course you’ll be expected to work collaboratively with designers, other content creators, consumers and clients.
+Many of your project briefs will include work on real-world live events projects, ranging from live music, corporate events and installations.
+The diverse nature of the projects offered throughout the course aims to directly mimic industry working practices, enabling you to further develop skills and qualities necessary for sustained employment in the live events industry.

 This course has been designed to prepare you for a range of careers, including:

 - Front of House sound operators and monitor engineers

 - Visual Effects production